Off-policy evaluation for slate recommendation: Setting and notation

 To simplify derivations, we extend the conditional distribution $\pi$ into a distribution over triples $(x,\vs,r)$ as $\pi(x,\vs,r)\coloneqq D(r\given x,\vs)\pi(\vs\given x)D(x)$.
 With this shorthand, we have $V(\pi) = \EE_\pi[r]$.

-To finish this section, we introduce notation for the expected reward for a given context and slate, which we call the \emph{slate value}, and denote as $V(x,\vs)\coloneqq\EE_{r\sim D(\cdot\given x,\vs)}[r]$.
+To finish this section, we introduce notation for the expected reward for a given context and slate, which we call the \emph{slate value}, and denote as:

-\begin{example}[Cartesian product] Consider whole-page optimization of a news portal where the reward is the whole-page advertising revenue.
-The context $x$ is the user profile, the slate is the news-portal page with slots corresponding to news sections or topics,\footnote{For simplicity, we do not discuss the more general setting of showing multiple articles in each news section.} and actions are the news articles.
-It is natural to assume that each article can only appear in one of the sections, so that $A_j(x) \cap A_k(x) = \emptyset$ if $j \ne k$.
+\begin{example}[Cartesian product] Consider the optimization of a news portal where the reward is the whole-page advertising revenue.
+Context $x$ is the user profile, slate is the news-portal page with slots corresponding to news sections,\footnote{For simplicity, we do not discuss the more general setting of showing multiple articles in each news section.} and actions are the articles.
 The set of valid slates is the Cartesian product $S(x)=\prod_{j\le\ell} A_j(x)$.
-The number of valid slates is exponential in $\ell$, namely, $\card{S(x)}=\prod_{j\le\ell} m_j$. \end{example}
+The number of valid slates is exponential in $\ell$: $\card{S(x)}=\prod_{j\le\ell} m_j$. \end{example}

-\begin{example}[Ranking] Consider information retrieval in web search.
-Here the context $x$ is the user query along with user profile, time of day etc. Actions correspond to search items (such as webpages).
-The policy chooses $\ell$ of $m$ items, where the set $A(x)$ of $m$ items for a context $x$ is chosen from a large corpus by a fixed filtering step (e.g., a database query).
-We have $A_j(x) = A(x)$ for all $j \le \ell$, but the allowed slates $S(x)$ have no repeated actions.
-The slots $j \le \ell$ correspond to positions on the search results page.
-The number of valid slates is exponential in $\ell$ since $\card{S(x)}=m!/(m-\ell)!=m^{\Omega(\ell)}$.
-A reward could be the \emph{negative time-to-success}, i.e., negative of the time taken by the user to find a relevant item, typically capped at some threshold if nothing relevant is found. \end{example}
+\begin{example}[Ranking] Consider web search and ranking.
+Context $x$ is the query along with user profile.
+Actions correspond to search items (such as webpages).
+The policy chooses $\ell$ of $m$ items, where the set $A(x)$ of $m$ items for a context $x$ is chosen from a corpus by a filtering step (e.g., a database query).
+We have $A_j(x) = A(x)$ for all $j \le \ell$, but the allowed slates $S(x)$ have no repetitions.
+The number of valid slates is exponential in $\ell$: $\card{S(x)}=m!/(m-\ell)!=m^{\Omega(\ell)}$.
+A reward could be the \emph{negative time-to-success}, i.e., negative of the time taken by the user to find a relevant item. \end{example}